zanepocock/wasabicalculator/README.md

 # Wasabi Wallet Estimator
-*NOTE: This is not usable yet.
-I should have a basic version running over the weekend*

 Wasabi Wallet's CoinJoin is fantastic, but it can take a while with large hodlings.
-This is a basic python script you can use to calculate a very rough estimate of the time and fees required to CoinJoin an arbitrary amount of BTC.
+This is a basic python script to estimate the time and fees required to CoinJoin your BTC.

+**Deprecated - see backend update**

 ## Usage
 ```